 The electrical design of standard machines based on magnetically equivalent

-rough first dimensioning, the optimization can be carried out with the calculation of different geometry variants and operation points.
+initial dimensioning, the optimization can be carried out with the calculation of different geometry variants and operation points.
 Developers of

 results.
 Developers of small and medium standard motors prefer to use commercial tools.